2012 Best Attraction Tournament: Best Simulator Ride?

 I just went to WDW over New Years and rode both Soarin and Star Tours.
 The new Star Tours is awesome.
 It is intense and fun (although I did freak out a little when they locked me in that small room with all those people).
 It was the best 3-D I have seen on any attraction.
 I voted Star Tours.

-I actually went with Stormrider because the effects and theme sound really interesting and creative. - Soarin' is overrated-it's a good attraction but nothing special and not worth the Fastpass hastle or 2 hour wait.
+I actually went with Stormrider because the effects and theme sound really interesting and creative.

 I voted for BTTF on this one, simply 'cause I still miss it so much at USF.
 The Simpsons is fun (and has a great gift shop), but I don't consider that building a "must ride" anymore.